toshiakiasakura/toshiakiasakura/README.md

 - I'm currently working on infectious disease modelling on COVID-19.
 - Interested in Python, Julia, R.
+- My personal web site can be accessed from [here](https://toshiakiasakura.github.io/).

 ### Useful public modules